navedmerchant/MyDeviceAI/README.md

 - **Seamless Experience**: The app comes with bundled AI models that load asynchronously in the background, ensuring zero waiting time and a smooth user experience from the moment you launch.

-- **Brave Web Search Integration**: Bridge the knowledge gap between local AI and cloud capabilities with our Brave Web Search integration.
-Add your API key to access comprehensive web searches while maintaining privacy.
+- **Web Search Integration**: Bridge the knowledge gap between local AI and cloud capabilities with our web search integration, utilizing a self-hosted SearXNG instance for privacy-focused results.

 - **Thinking Mode**: Powered by Qwen 3, our Thinking Mode helps you tackle complex problems and brainstorming sessions with advanced reasoning capabilities.